-- (a) A lease; and - (b) A tenancy agreement.
+- A lease; and - A tenancy agreement.

 A lease for a term exceeding three years must be executed as a deed in order to create a legal estate in land.
-A tenancy agreement for a term not exceeding three years takes effect in possession and does not need to be in writing, although it is preferable.
+A tenancy agreement for a term not exceeding three years takes effect in possession and does not need to be in writing, although writing is preferable.